 Theme for the Week - Chinese New Year!

+Songs of the Week: Songs About Pigs - This is a link to some really fun songs about pigs to tunes you probably already know.
+Snack of the Week: Noodles - Make some noodles for your toddler but DON'T cut them - the Chinese believe it takes the luck away if you cut them.
+Here are some additional traditional new year foods to check out.
+Spanish Words of the Week: Year - el año, Pig - el cerdo (ser-doh), Gold - el oro, Red - rojo.
+The word for pig in Chinese is written 猪 (Zhu).
+Do It Myself: Identify red and gold or yellow.
+Show your toddler things that are red and yellow and tell them what color it is.
+If you do this enough this week, your child should start identifying the color.
+I have found by showing my toddler the sign for the color, it helps him remember what each color looks like.
+See below for the signs for Red and Yellow.
+Also, you could hand out red envelopes for good luck.
+Here's more information on that.
 Activity of the Week: Chun Lian - This is a decoration the Chinese put on their doors for good luck in the new year.
-This link shows the Chun Lian craft and this link shows the Chinese sign for "luck" called Fu.
+This link shows a very simple craft to make the symbol for good luck - Fu.
 The link for Fu shows exactly how to draw it so you can trace it on the paper for your toddler and then he/she can fill it in with glitter, crayon, or whatever you are having him/her use.
 Yoga Pose: Wheel Pose - This pose is basically a back bend.
 We chose the Wheel Pose since the wheel sometimes symbolizes the year.
 Thanks to Yoga Journal for this link.
 PS - Our kids always liked the Yoga Kids series if you'd like more ideas for doing yoga with your toddler.
-Sign Language Sign of the Week: Rooster, Red, Yellow, Coin.
+Sign Language Sign of the Week: Pig, Red, Yellow, Coin.
 If your toddler is still learning how to talk, sign language can be a great way for them to communicate.
 And as they get older, they'll pick up signs faster and it can be more of a fun thing versus a way to communicate.